Dave Ortega: Exhibitions and installations

 Ortega regularly exhibits at comics and art book fairs throughout North America, including the Chicago Alternative Comics Expo, the Latino Comics Expo, the Massachusetts Independent Comics Expo (MICE) and Mini-MICE, the NY Art Book Fair, the Small Press Expo, and the Toronto Comic Arts Festival.

 In addition to his comics, Ortega creates wearable art.
 He participated in a collaborative silk-screening project at the NY Art Book Fair at MoMA PS1 and exhibited in the group show "Beyond the Fluff & Fold: Contemporary Artists & the T-Shirt" at The Art Institute of Boston, displaying work from his "Tees from the Future" series featuring characters from his comics.

 He has also created immersive experiences, including the interactive installation Comics: Frame by Frame at the Institute of Contemporary Art, Boston, which featured movable black-and-white panels that visitors could rearrange to create narratives, with paper speech bubbles available to add dialogue.
 Ortega appeared at the museum to collaborate with visitors.
-The project explored how individuals and societies construct narratives from fragmented information, mirroring the challenges he faced documenting his grandmother's story.
+The installation addressed how people construct narratives from fragmented information, a problem Ortega had faced when documenting his grandmother's story.